surfly/docs/javascript-api/surfly-session-api.md

 > <a name="request-control">SurflySession.requestControl()</a>

 Request control from the session leader.
-This call will be silently ignored if the user is already in control, if she is a leader, or if `agent_can_request_control` options is disabled.
+This call will be silently ignored if the user is already in control, if she is a leader, or if one of `agent_can_request_control` and `allow_control_switching` options is disabled.

 <hr />